hechadielhassania/For-Hire-Vehicles-NYC-TLC-MERN-APP/README.md

 # For Hire Vehicles in NYC

-This is a full-stack application built using the MEAN stack and Vite for the frontend.
+This is a full-stack application built using the MERN stack and Vite for the frontend.
 The application displays information about For Hire Vehicles (FHV) in New York City using the Open Data API.

 ## Features